What is data enrichment in B2B?

 Database audit: the essential first step

 Start by analyzing the completeness of strategic fields.
 What types of B2B data are missing?
 Which leads are unusable?
 Which duplicates are slowing down your sales reps?
-This audit will help you identify the priority areas for enrichment.
+That audit gives you a priority list rather than a vague mandate to “improve data quality.”

 Campaign analysis: data in the service of ROI

-Data enrichment is not just an IT project.
-It is a strategic initiative that spans marketing, sales, and ops.
-It transforms a database into a growth engine.
+Data enrichment isn’t an IT project.
+It’s a strategic initiative that spans marketing, sales, and ops, and it transforms a database into something you can actually act on.

 The Rodz enrichment cascade